HunoPPC-NG/Dhewm3-for-EGL_Wrap-AmigaOS4/README.md

 Compared to the original _DOOM 3_, the changes of _dhewm 3_ worth mentioning are:

-- SDL for low level OS support, OpenGL and input handling
+- EGLSDL for low level OS support, OpenGL and input handling
 - OpenAL for audio output, all OS specific audio backends are gone
 - OpenAL EFX for EAX reverb effects (read: EAX-like sound effects on all platforms/hardware)
 - Better support for widescreen (and arbitrary display resolutions)